jsteenbeeke/jsteenbeeke.github.io/recruiters.md

  I really **really** hate Windows for development purposes.
 There are two things you can do:

-  * Easy: Get me a MacBook Pro or a System76 laptop
+  * Easy: Get me a System76 laptop
   * Harder: Get me some other Linux-compatible laptop (i.e. without Nvidia Optimus and hardware that speaks Linux) or workstation
+  * Easy, but I'd rather not: Get me a Macbook Pro

 ## Your company isn't afraid to spend money on developer tools

- A good IDE (such as IntelliJ), good issue tracking software, a usable hour registration tool (in my experience, there are no good ones).
+A good IDE (such as IntelliJ) and good issue tracking software (such as JIRA).
 If you want me to work for you, you need to make my life easy.

+## Your company works on products, not projects

+My experience with project-based organizations is that they only do the bare minimum of creating good software.
+Often there is no room for proper automated testing, and no room for experimentation, and it's a way of working I am not comfortable with at all.

+Product-based development offers an entirely different dynamic, and also reduces much of the need for detailed justification of hours spent.

 ## Your company understands the need for quiet workspaces

 Developers need to concentrate.
 Putting us in a big room hurts our productivity.
 Putting the sales people in the same room destroys it.

 Four or five people in a single room is quite alright, though I'd love to work at a place that gave me a private office.

+### What if we give you a headphone with active noise-cancelling

+I have on of those, but I don't like wearing them all day.

 # Do's and don'ts